preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/features/index.rst.txt

 Mobile
 *********
 Here you can remove or upgrade the feature "Enable Mobile Login".
-More information about what Mobile Login is, is found under *Permissions* here: :doc:`Publishing App settings Settings </pages/publishing-app-settings/index>`
+More information about what Mobile Login is, is found under *Permissions* here: :doc:`Publishing App settings </pages/page-settings/index>`

 Add-ons
 *********